falmanna/rag/README.md

 ```
 > If you face GPU compatibility issues with any dependency please head to the official installation guide of that dependency and install it on your system.

+> Infinity will take some time to download the embeddings on startup.

 ## Ingestion
 Run the ingestion script to chunk and index the dataset into the vector store.
 ```